Bicknacre

 Bicknacre is a village in the civil parish of Woodham Ferrers and Bicknacre, in the county of Essex, England.
 It is approximately 6.5 km north of South Woodham Ferrers and 9.2 km southeast of the city of Chelmsford.
-The village is in the borough of Chelmsford and in the parliamentary constituency of Maldon & East Chelmsford.
-In 2018 it had an estimated population of 2263.
+The village is in the borough of Chelmsford and in the parliamentary constituency of Maldon.
+In 2018 it had an estimated population of 2,263.

-Priory arch
+History

 There was a hermitage on this site until around the end of 1154, when it was converted into a priory for the Augustinian Canons, also known as the Black Canons.
 It was known as Wodeham (Woodham) Priory until 1235 when the name Bicknacre first occurs.

+The name is derived from Bicca, the landowner, and æcer, an old English word meaning open field from which the word acre is derived.

+Despite a very small population for most of its history, the village was able to support four Public Houses.
+All of these remain although two are now private dwellings.

+The first major development was in 1969 with the construction of 60 executive style properties on former farm land to the north of the village.
+At the same time, a new school and village hall was constructed along with a modest shopping precinct.

+In the 1980s, the Thriftwood Estate was built on the southern side of the village comprising 300 homes.

+Several attempts have been made to undertake further developments in Bicknacre.
+Most notably in 2001 when an application to build 4,000 homes on farmland was rejected by Chelmsford City (then Borough) Council.
+The Parish Council successfully arranged a 100 year lease on this land, handing it over to the local community as a green space.

+The Bicknacre Festival was held for four years between 2005 and 2009 raising over £20,000 for local good causes.
+In 2006, the festival was opened by former Formula One driver and The Stig from BBC's Top Gear Perry McCarthy.

+Landmarks

-The arch is all that remains of the priory.
+The Priory Arch is all that remains of the priory.
 It comprises the west arch of the crossing of the church (estimated to date from about 1250) with attached fragments of the nave and north transept.

-The arch and the surrounding fields, known as Priory Fields, are looked after by a voluntary group, called Friends of Priory Fields.
+The arch and the surrounding fields, known as Priory Fields, originally formed part of a large area of land owned by Bicknacre Priory, which dates back to c1150.
+Part of that land later became known as Priory Farm.
+The farm was sold in 2001 and 7 acres, including the remaining Priory Arch, were given to the local parish on a 100 year lease and are looked after by a voluntary group, called Friends of Priory Fields.

-Landmarks

 The St Giles Home for British Lepers no longer exists, but St. Giles Churchyard, which is marked as an Essex Wildlife Trust Nature Reserve is in Moor Hall Lane.
 It is rumoured that the church is haunted by a man buried in the graveyard.
 His name remains unknown.